Azure/azure-iot-sdk-csharp/readme.md

 Each language SDK includes sample code and documentation in addition to the library code.
 The API reference documentation is [here](https://docs.microsoft.com/en-us/dotnet/api/overview/azure/devices?view=azure-dotnet).

+## Developing applications for Azure IoT
+Visit [Azure IoT Dev Center][iot-dev-center] to learn more about developing applications for Azure IoT.

 ### OS platforms and hardware compatibility

 Azure IoT device SDKs can be used with a broad range of OS platforms and devices.
 The minimum requirements are for the device platform to support the following: